 Speaking of the sump, the entire HYBRID machine base has been redesigned from the ground up.
 It has roughly three times the oil capacity of previous platforms, to help maintain thermal stability over long running jobs.
 The massive steel tubular bracing provides a super stable, vibration-dampening platform for the machine bed.
 The conveyor load area is capable of flowing 50 gallons of oil per minute, so you can run both low- and high-pressure coolant pumps flat out, and be assured you will not swamp the machine.
 The machine base is equipped with two huge cartridge-style pickups at the bottom of the sump, to make sure your tools never run dry.

 Even with all this extra capability, the HYBRID base and enclosure has a similar footprint to our HP or Model-B platforms, and it takes up less than half the floor-space of most competitive multi-spindle machines.

-We’ve strategically reinforced several areas of the main casting to allow us to hold those tighter tolerances.
+We’ve strategically reinforced several areas of the main casting, allowing us to hold tighter tolerances.
 We’ve added significant amounts of material, in particular, around the 1st position slide.
 From a layout perspective, you’d like to do the most aggressive machining in the 1st-position.
 But on previous platforms, the cam bank mechanics really hindered our ability to provide a rock-solid casting in that area.
-On the HYBRID however, the side cam bank is gone, and it’s allowed us to gusset the entire 1st position slide mount.
-We’ve also been able to obsolete the 2nd position linkage bar.
+On the HYBRID, however, the side cam bank is gone, and it’s allowed us to gusset the entire 1st position slide mount.
+Additionally, we’ve been able to eliminate the 2nd position linkage bar.
 The result is that the 1st position slide is now mounted on one of the heaviest parts of the casting, and can take tremendous cuts without vibration.